-The news will come as a bitter blow to its loyal fan base who view it as a tough and durable workhorse.
-Replacing it is the L200- based Shogun Sport, but is it a worthy successor?
+The news will come as a bitter blow to the Shogun’s loyal fan base who view it as a tough and durable workhorse, but is the Sport a worthy successor?

 Asides from the excessive chrome on the dashboard and centre console, we definitely can’t knock the cab as it’s very spacious, provides great visibility and there’s plenty of useful storage spaces.
-From launch, commercial variants will only be available in the higher-spec ‘4’ trim which are finished with all the latest creature comforts.
+From launch, commercial variants will only be available in the higher-spec ‘4’ trim which is finished with all the latest creature comforts.

-Standard features include leather upholstery; electrically-adjustable and heated front seats; power folding mirrors; LED headlamps, tail lamps and DRLs; dual-zone climate control; keyless entry with push-button start; privacy glass and automatic headlamps and wipers and headlamp washers.
+Standard features include leather upholstery; electrically-adjustable and heated front seats; power-folding mirrors; LED headlamps, tail lamps and DRLs; dual-zone climate control; keyless entry with push-button start; privacy glass and automatic headlamps and wipers and headlamp washers.

 Infotainment is provided by a Mitsubishi Power Sound System with additional tweeters and a 510W amplifier.
-Bluetooth and the Mitsubishi Motors Smartphone Link Display Audio (SDA) system with Apple CarPlay and Android Auto compatibility add to the model’s appeal to business users.
+Bluetooth and the Mitsubishi Smartphone Link Display Audio (SDA) system with Apple CarPlay and Android Auto compatibility add to the model’s appeal to business users.

-Ride and handling
+Shogun Sport: Ride and Handling

-Under the bonnet is Mitsubishi’s relatively new, but already proven, 2.4-litre (2,442cc 4N15 MIVEC) engine, which is capable of producing up to 181bhp and 430Nm – exactly the same output as the higher-powered L200 – and mated to an all-new 8-speed automatic.
+Under the bonnet is Mitsubishi’s relatively new, but already proven, 2.4-litre (2,442cc 4N15 MIVEC) engine, which is capable of producing up to 181bhp and 430Nm – exactly the same output as the higher-powered L200 pickup truck – and mated to an all-new 8-speed automatic.

 The Shogun Sport is quite weighty (2,100kg unladen) so its not the most lively of vehicles, but the 8-speed auto – developed by Japanese transmission manufacturer Aisin – provides smooth and decisive gear shifts.
 It’s also impressively quiet; the engineers have made a good job of dampening out the noise and vibration from the engine and wheels, while the coil spring suspension at the rear cushions the harsh bumps and divots of everyday roads.

-Loading and towing
+Shogun Sport: Loading and Towing

 At the business end of the vehicle, the Shogun Sport Commercial is equally as impressive.
 The load area is accessed via the two side doors, the rear tailgate or between the front two seats, as there’s no bulkhead.

-The load area measures 1,827mm long and 1,000mm between the wheelarches, meaning it can take a Euro Pallet lengthways.
+The load area measures 1,827mm long and 1,000mm between the wheel arches, meaning it can take a Euro Pallet lengthways.
 In terms of weights, there’s a 600kg payload and it can legally tow up to 3.1 tonnes.
 The rear windows are blacked-out for privacy and there’s a hard-wearing carpet floor, although there are no lashing points.